Installing testing on a laptop

 Conclusions

 Now the system is installed and ready to run: you can boot it and log in as root or as the previously created regular user.
-But very little can be done with the base system only: next step is tuning the system configuration and begin adding software packages according to your needs.
+But very little can be done with the base system only: next step is tweaking the system so that it can become a little more user friendly.
 You may do that (and more) in a way similar to the workstation/desktop setup: follow the steps documented in

-• Desktop environment configuration (HTML, reST), remembering that the screen resolution for our laptop should be 1366x768 with a 24 bit color depth, that the keyboard layout is Italian (hence it,ru,gr should be used instead of us,ru,gr in ~/.xsession), that conky configuration should be adapted to a laptop (see below for a reference to a document where laptop-specific tweaks are described), and that the subsection on software RAID monitoring should be skipped
+• Desktop environment configuration (HTML, reST), but set Xft.dpi to 144 in ~/.Xresources, remembering that the screen resolution for our laptop should be 2160x1440 with a 24 bit color depth, set the xfce4-panel row size to 45 pixels, and remember that conky configuration should be adapted to a laptop (see below for a reference to a document where laptop-specific tweaks are described), and that the subsection on software RAID monitoring should be skipped; finally set compose:ralt among the options passed to setxkbmap (see multilingual text input for X section)

 • Network tools configuration (HTML, reST)